 - Extra virgin olive oil

-When freezing basil in ice cube trays, you want to make sure you are only using fresh basil.
+Ingredient Notes: When freezing basil in ice cube trays, you want to make sure you are only using fresh basil.
 You can use either extra virgin olive oil or regular olive oil, depending on what you have on hand.

 Place fresh basil in ice cube trays.